Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Moments

-In contrast to the mean, the kurtosis in 2020 often {\em exceeds} the values recorded in 2019 substantially.
-This observation is valid for both $NO_{x}$ and $PM10$ and might be explained as follows: While on average the pollution levels were reduced, we still observe the similar maximum pollution states.
-These extreme pollution states contribute to a much higher kurtosis in 2020 than in 2019, where large pollution concentrations were more likely.
-Hence the probability density as such has changed during the lockdown.
+In contrast to the mean, the kurtosis in 2020 and 2021 occasionally {\em exceeded} the values recorded in 2019 substantially.
+This observation is valid for $NO_{x}$, $PM10$ and $PM2.5$ and might be explained as follows: While on average the pollution levels were reduced, there were high-pollution states.
+These high pollution levels constitute extreme events under an otherwise reduced pollution level.
+Furthermore, their frequency occurrence contribute to a much higher kurtosis in 2020 than in 2019, where large pollution concentrations were more likely.
 Interestingly, the kurtosis and hence the tendency to observe (local) extreme pollution states increased much more in London than in Delhi.
-Why this happens remains an open question.